huntdatacenter/docs/docs/about/team.md

 ### Matúš Košút

-Matus is heading our user experience efforts.
+Matúš is heading our user experience efforts.
 This includes the direction, prototyping and development of new services.
-Matus do also lead the development of user documention and our internal analytics.
-You will meet Matus both in dicussions on pilot services and during advanced support.
+Matúš do also lead the development of user documention and our internal analytics.
+You will meet Matúš both in dicussions on pilot services and during advanced support.

 ### Sandor Zeestraten